Call for Papers on Climate and Graduate Medical Education

-Authors may submit work in any article category here.
+Authors can find guidance on how to submit a manuscript on the JGME website: https://meridian.allenpress.com/jgme/pages/submit_manuscript.
 Please indicate in the cover letter that the submission is in response to the diversity, equity, inclusion, and justice call.
 Papers on this topic will be reviewed preferentially at any time.

 We recommend reviewing the standards for publishing on health inequities prior to submitting manuscripts.
-Suggested resources for doing so include:
+Suggested resources include:

 Diversity as a core value embodies inclusiveness, mutual respect, and multiple perspectives and serves as a catalyst for change resulting in health equity.
 In this context, we are mindful of all aspects of human differences such as socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability, and age.